The North Texas Food Bank’s Response to Covid-19

 - We are following the recommendations of the CDC to help stop the spread of germs and have posted their guidelines in public areas as a reminder for those coming to the Food Bank

-- Volunteers will be prompted to wash hands before and during the shift and we will have gloves available upon request
+- All team members will be prompted to wash hands before and during shifts and we will also have gloves available

 - Hand sanitizing stations are available across the volunteer floor

-- Tools used during the volunteer shift are cleaned after each shift
+- Tools used during each shift will be cleaned after each shift

 In addition, we are also providing the following suggestions to employees, volunteers, partners and other supporters: